Janara Kellerman

 Azucena in Il Trovatore

-The most mysterious character in the drama is the gypsy woman Alzucena,whose life has two foci – the love for her supposed son Manrico and the avenging of her mother’s execution by the Count’s father.
-She was sung with burning intensity by mezzo-soprano Ms. Kellermann, who imparted just the right amount of crazed vengeance to the chilling final scene.
+The most mysterious character in the drama is the gypsy woman Azucena,whose life has two foci – the love for her supposed son Manrico and the avenging of her mother’s execution by the Count’s father.
+She was sung with burning intensity by mezzo-soprano Ms. Kellerman, who imparted just the right amount of crazed vengeance to the chilling final scene. - The Westfield Leader

 Amneris in Aida